lumenwrites/writingstreak.io/content/_meta/Writing Streak Next Up.md

 ## Maybe
 - make sure post title Isn't empty
+- Maybe calendar should mark published days as well,
 - Progress bar above the chart.
 - Days dates should be set as datetime?
 // Mobile app using whatever obsidian people are using.